Legal Requirements for Records Retention: The Three Year Presumption

 In case an actual legal requirement was not detected during research, the assumptions used in establishing the legal retention period at three years should be documented and preserved along with the actual legal research performed.
 If the records retention period is questioned by judges or administrative agencies, the organization can clearly show good faith in attempting to comply with the law.

-In addition, the majority of records maintained by an organization for long periods of time generally relate to tax matters and federal statutes provide a three year limitation of action for tax records (in most cases).
+In addition, the majority of records maintained by an organization for long periods generally relate to tax matters, and federal statutes provide a three-year limitation of assessment for tax records (in most cases).
 It can reasonably be argued that since three years is the de facto retention period appropriate for most records, other records need only be retained for three years when no specific retention period is stated.

-In the states of Illinois, Maryland, New Hampshire, and Oklahoma, the Uniform Preservation of Private Business Records Act specifies that records may be destroyed after three years without constituting an offense under the law (with some exceptions).
+In the states of Colorado, Georgia, Illinois, Maryland, New Hampshire, North Dakota, Oklahoma and Texas, the Uniform Preservation of Private Business Records Act specifies that records may be destroyed after three years without constituting an offense under the law (with some exceptions).
 The remaining states, can look to the laws in these four states for support and also use the presumptions related to federal records.
 An organization which destroys state records under the three-year records retention presumption, however, incurs a greater legal risk than when federal records are involved.

 The reader should note that this entire article suggests that the three-year records retention period may be “presumed” (with some exceptions) in those cases when a specific records retention period is not stated or when no legal requirement has been identified after extensive research.
 A “presumption”, however, is not an absolute rule or fact, and those following the presumption may take some legal risks.